dgahagan/CovidFaceShield/README.md

 ### Statistics by Day

 ```
+Apr 5 - First batch printed successfully.
+Subsequent batches have failed.
+Looks to be an extruding issue.
+Made some adjustments and printing now.
+4pm
 Apr 4 - I think I have the issues resolved.
 Attempting to print first face shield set now. - 6pm

 Apr 3 - Failed attempt to increase production has caused my 3d printer to fail on subsequent prints.